subsquid-labs/hyperliquid-drip-trade-example/README.md

 # 2. Install dependencies
 npm ci

+# 3. Create .env file
+mv .env.example .env

-# 3. Start a Postgres database container and detach
+# 4. Start a Postgres database container and detach
 sqd up

-# 4. Build and start the processor
+# 5. Build and start the processor
 sqd process

-# 5. The command above will block the terminal
+# 6. The command above will block the terminal
 #    being busy with fetching the chain data,
 #    transforming and storing it in the target database.
 #